DPhil Candidate in Environmental Economics

 Sensitive Intervention Points in the Post-Carbon Transition (2019) with Doyne Farmer, Cameron Hepburn, Matthew Ives, Thomas Hale, Thom Wetzer, Penny Mealy, Ryan Rafaty and Rupert Way.
 Science.
 364 (6436), 132-134.
 Free copy here.

 Low Carbon Competitiveness in Asia (2018) with Sam Fankhauser and Alex Kazaglis.
 Economies.
 6(1), 5

 The Prospects for Low Carbon Growth in Emerging Markets (forthcoming) with Sam Fankhauser and Raphaela Kotsch.

 An Economics and Legal Analysis of Revoking Coal Mining Permits (forthcoming) with Ryan Rafaty and Bjorn Hoops.

 Media & Other Publications

 Did the Paris Climate Agreement lead to any meaningful changes? with Freddi Otto and Richard Millar.
 Futuremarkers Podcast.
-(Forthcoming November 2019).
+November 2019.

 Low-Carbon Industrial Strategies for Indonesia, Vietnam and the Philippines with ClimateWorks Australia and Vivid Economics.
 Discussion Papers.
 July 2019.